 They are orchard-proven fruit-producing varieties, grafted on cultivar specific dwarfing rootstock.
 Grown in the ground, they create a highly productive tree averaging eight feet tall depending on variety.
 They will be smaller if grown in a container.

 A sunny, wind-free, southern exposure is best.
-Allow to room for the tree's ultimate size.
+Allow room for the tree's ultimate size.
 It is best to avoid lawns which receive frequent shallow waterings.
-Microclimates are created by reflected heat from houses or walkways, providing heat for frost protection or summer growth if needed in your area.
+Microclimates are created by reflected heat from houses or walkways, providing heat for frost protection or summer growth, if needed in your area.